alshedivat/al-folio/_posts/2023-11-03-dtm1_vs_icesat2.md

 <div class="caption"> Figure 3.: Skewness Variations in Convex and Concave Terrains.
 The elevation difference is between ICESat-2 snow-free segments and DTM1.
 The color points indicate the aggregated mean value of the elevation difference.
 Plots (a), (b) and (c) depict the bias pattern along plan curvature, profile curvature, slope and canopy height before the bias correction.
 A triangle window (a) indicates a bias-free condition, the rest of the area either gives negative bias (blue) or positive bias (red).
 After the bias correction, most of the negative bias are removed (d, e, f).
 Plot (g) shows a schematic of curvature combinations.
 The plot reveals that there is a negative correlation between profile curvature and plan curvature.
 </div>

+DEM may not be snow-free or vegetation-free when compared with ICESat-2 snow-free segments, which also results in negative skewness.
+These effects are spatially dependent.

 #### Using h_te_mean, h_te_best_fit or h_te_best_fit_geosegments?